What caused the Cold War?

 In June 1941, Nazi Germany launched Operation Barbarossa – a massive invasion of the Soviet Union.

-However, the Red Army eventually began to fight back, and by 1943 they had pushed the Germans back to their original lines.
+However, the Red Army eventually began to fight back, and by 1943 they had pushed the Germans back.

 The turning point in the war against Germany was the Battle of Stalingrad, which took place in 1942-43.